krb5/krb5/doc/rst_source/krb_admins/conf_files/kdc_conf.rst

 **supported_enctypes**
     List of *key*:*salt* strings.
 Specifies the default key/salt combinations of principals for this realm.
-Any principals created through kadmin will have keys of these types.
-The default value for this tag is ``aes256-cts-hmac-sha1-96:normal
+Any principals created through :ref:`kadmin(1)` will have keys of these types.
+The default value for this tag is ``aes256-cts-hmac-sha1-96:normal aes128-cts-hmac-sha1-96:normal des3-cbc-sha1:normal
-    aes128-cts-hmac-sha1-96:normal des3-cbc-sha1:normal
     arcfour-hmac-md5:normal``.
 For lists of possible values, see :ref:`Supported_Encryption_Types_and_Salts`